OddCanons/flames_of_war/grey_aliens.md

 ## Greys Special Rules

-These rules apply only to Grey teams.
+The following special rules apply only to Grey forces.

 ### From Another Planet